My books, wherever they reach,

 Date Taken: November 17th 2020

-The name of the painting is in Bô Yin Râs handwriting, together with his signature, on the back of the frame, therefore we know it was named by the artist himself.
-The painting is discussed in the book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ) by Rudolf Schott.
+The painting's title is written in Bô Yin Râ's handwriting along with his signature on the back of the frame, indicating it was assigned by the artist himself.
+The painting is discussed in Rudolf Schott's book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ).

 Dimensions: 44 x 44